gianlucafiore/freecad_commandline/README.md

 # freecad_commandline
 Making the dream of many come true.
 Command line

-### Installing this plugin is as simple as downloading the file .FCMacro from this repo, placing them in your freecad macros folder, and running it.
+### Installing this plugin is as simple as downloading the file .FCMacro from this repo, placing that in your freecad macros folder, and running it.

 ### To use it: